 Elliot is a prolific composer and has been commissioned by a number of Ensembles, Dance Companies, Theatre Groups and Festivals including the London Sinfonietta, Ligeti String Quartet, St. John Smith’s Square, The London Jazz festival, The RESOLUTION!
 Dance Festival at The Place and the Theatre Company Cut Tongues.
 He works regularly with multi-media and in 2014 put on a multi-media installation piece at the Turner Contemporary Gallery, which consisted of live performance, interactive sound sculptures and film.

-NEW ALBUM “LIVE IN PARIS, AT FONDATION LOUIS VUITTON” IS AVAILABLE TO PRE-ORDER
+NEW ALBUM “LIVE IN PARIS, AT FONDATION LOUIS VUITTON” IS AVAILABLE TO ORDER NOW!

 Live in Paris, At Fondation Louis Vuitton is a bold statement by the pianist Elliot Galvin.
 Solo, entirely improvised, each piece is freely extemporised on the spot, distilling Elliot’s superb pianism and compositional brilliance in the moment.
 Described by BBC Radio 3, as a ‘vital and significant part of our contemporary and jazz scenes’, Elliot Galvin is a unique and visionary artist; a supremely talented pianist, improvisor and composer.
 His bold approach has seen him build a reputation as one of the rising stars of European jazz and improvised music, solo and in trio, in his role as a key member of Mercury Music Prize nominated band Dinosaur, and in the free jazz duo with saxophonist Binker Golding.
 For four albums Elliot’s critically acclaimed trio with bassist Tom McCredie and sticksman Corrie Dick has been the main focus, with The Influencing Machine being named in both Downbeat’s and Jazzwise’s best of 2018 list.
 His last album, the brilliant Modern Times (a BBC 6 Music Album of theDay), continued this trajectory, but Live in Paris, At Fondation Louis Vuitton, strips back his extensive arsenal of electronic and extended acoustic sounds, placing the brilliance of his pianism, musicianship and storytelling front and centre stage.